Homemade Pizza Sauce is a recipe made from fresh tomatoes and perfect for your next pizza. You’ll never want to go back to canned sauce.

 - Add chopped tomatoes to skillet.
 Sitr and continue cooking on medium for about 30-45 minutes more.
 Set aside and allow to cool for 15 or 20 minutes.

-- Mix thoroughly in blender, only mixing about two cups of tomato mixture at a time until fully mixed.
+- Mix thoroughly in blender, mixing a little bit at a time, if necessary, until fully mixed.
 Return to skillet.

 - Cook on low until desired consistency, about 30-45 minutes.
 Makes two cups sauce, enough for two pizzas.